Static and handheld laser scanners enable 3D digital preservation and analysis of a project in unprecedented detail.

 Augmentation of static and handheld data now means access issues and shadows in data are a thing of the past.

-Benefits of laser scanning
+Benefits of a laser scanning survey

 - Safer surveying.
 Because laser scanning equipment can be operated remotely and positioned far from the target, we safely capture data over places that are otherwise hard to reach or hazardous to survey